flare-foundation/docs/docs/tech/automatic-claiming.md

 ## How Automatic Claiming Works

-Without an executor, users need claim twice a week if they want to benefit from the rewards as soon as possible.
+Without an executor, users need to claim twice a week if they want to benefit from the rewards as soon as possible.

 <figure markdown>
   ![Claiming Process without Executor](executor-process-without.png){ loading=lazy .allow-zoom width=500px }